keep it raw and real

 LEARN ABOUT this LIFESTYLE

 As there are many ways to eat vegan, there are many ways to eat raw foods: Fruit based raw vegan, high carb/low fat raw vegan, high fat/high protein raw vegan and the very expensive and extravagant “gourmet” raw food diet.
 I have tried all of these diets long term and I have found the most stability from a fruit based high carb low fat raw vegan diet a.k.a #hclfrv on instagram.
-On top of being vegan for 7 years, I have eaten fruit based for 5 years (that’s fruit for breakfast and lunch) and I’m loving the way I feel.
-Digestion has healed up, skin is clearer, and overall I’ve never felt more alive.
+On top of being vegan for 7 years, I have eaten fruit based for over 5 1/2 years (that’s fruit for breakfast and lunch) and I’m loving the way I feel.
+My digestion has healed up, skin is clearer than it used to be, and overall I’ve never felt more alive.
 Just because this way of eating is working for me doesn't mean it will work for everyone immediately.
-To get my same results, you would need to put in the same effort over a long period of time.
+To get my same results, you would essentially need to be me and that’s not possible.
+We all have different health histories and lifestyles .
 Either way, I'm not in the business of selling a specific diet to others, I am simply here to share my experiences, offer knowledge, and inspire people to improve both their diet and their life.
 I’ve come to the conclusion that all of the people I have worked with over the years have all improved their health by incorporating more fruits and vegetables into their diets.
 It’s as simple as that.

 CREATE A PLAN